andrewchernow/libpcl/doxygen/unicode.md

 @brief Unicode support through portable character strings.

-A Portable Character, or Portable Character String, is a platform-specific character for character and string management on a specific platform.
+A Portable Character, or Portable Character String, is a platform-specific character for character and string management.
 On Windows, a \c pchar_t is always a \c wchar_t which is encoded as UTF-16.
 On Unix machines, a \c pchar_t is a \c char encoded as UTF-8.
 The portable character exists so applications can be unicode on either Windows or Unix.
 It is very important to interact with the Win32 API with \c UNICODE defined.
 This causes windows to use